Replicating and extending chain-ladder via an age-period-cohort structure on the claim development in a run-off triangle

 On each dataset, the models were first trained on the training set, see the blue area in Figure \ref{sfig:valimr}.
 The error incidence was then recorded for each model on the last diagonal, see the red area in Figure \ref{sfig:valimr}.
 The models where then ordered in ascending order: the model with the lowest absolute error incidence was selected to be the best performing.
 Figure \ref{fig:ranks} shows ranking of models for each of the 30 datasets.

 To facilitate comparison, Table \ref{tab:meanranks} shows the mean rank of each model across the 30 different datasets.
-In Figure \ref{fig:ranks} and Table \ref{tab:meanranks}, it is worth noticing once again that the age-cohort model in \citeA{england99} and the chain ladder plus age-model yield the same results on every dataset.
-In addition, the chain ladder plus models tend to show the best performance, with particular reference to the age-period and age-period-cohort structure.
+In Figure \ref{fig:ranks} and Table \ref{tab:meanranks}, it is worth noticing once again that the age-cohort model in \citeA{england99} and the chain-ladder plus age-model yield the same results on every dataset.
+In addition, the chain-ladder plus models tend to show the best performance, with particular reference to the age-period and age-period-cohort structure.

-\subsection{Model families comparison}
+\subsubsection{Model families comparison}